Do you miss Database Diagrams?

 - It’s able to create diagrams from Database hosted on Azure SQL Database

 Reasons Why I Like Microsoft SQL Server Data Tools

 - Statically validates SQL statements against targeted platforms like Azure SQL Database

 - Make it possible to manage database versions by storing scripts in TFS

 - Facilitates deployments

 Wrapping things up

-In a post about Windows Azure SQL Database Application Life Cycle Management Made Easy!
+In a post about Azure SQL Database Application Life Cycle Management Made Easy!
 I wrote about how I use the Microsoft SQL Server Data Tools in order to allow teams to collaborate on database development.

 Since then I started using dbForge Studio for SQL Server as a Dev & Test tool.
-Its tooling allows me to create Database Diagrams for Windows Azure SQL Databases and it boosted my productivity by helping me write SQL statement faster.
+Its tooling allows me to create Database Diagrams for Azure SQL Databases and it boosted my productivity by helping me write SQL statement faster.
 To me it felt like R# for SQL =)